 I still remember one of the vacations I had as a kid was a trip to the holy land of Haridwar and the highlight of that trip was my first cable car ride.

 One of the popular places to visit in Haridwar is the Mansa Devi Temple, situated on top of the Bilwa Parvat on the Sivalik Hills.
 Either a tourist could take a fairly steep walk to get there or take a comfortable cable car ride.
 We opted for the latter, the 5 minutes ride (don’t exactly remember the time) – was remarkable.
 Suspended in the air and getting to view sights below was splendid and filled with excitement.

-If you have visited places like Darjeeling, Vishakhpatnam, Switzerland, Australia, Cape town and so many places around the world, chances are that you must have also taken one of these cable cars and would resonate with that wonderful feeling.
-The common purpose of most of these rides are to reach a tourist attraction in mountainous terrain.
+If you have visited any mountainous tourist destinations, chances are that you must have also taken one of these cable cars and would resonate with the exhilarating feeling of being hanging in the air.

-Majority of these cable cars are attached on electric-powered steel cables that can move the car from one point to another at an average speed of 10 to 20km/h.
+The majority of these cable cars are attached to electric-powered steel cables that can move the car from one point to another at an average speed of 10 to 20km/h.

 The cable cars system not only provide accessibility but will offer many other benefits as well –

-- Electricity powered system is much more energy efficient compared to other modes of transport which is on diesel and petrol.
+- Electricity powered system is much more energy-efficient compared to other modes of transport which are on diesel and petrol.

 - The initial setup cost is substantially lower than railways and metro.